learningequality/content-automation-scripts/README.md

   - Start using an inventory.json to store the info from gcp.inventory
     - Automatically read when fab runs
     - Automatically append to when new demoservers created
-    - Automatically remove when demoserver deleted
+    - Automatically remove when demoserver is deleted